Blind visitors in Colombia try salsa, paragliding

-CALI (Colombia), Aug 22 — Salsa and paragliding may not seem unusual to many visitors to the Colombian city of Cali.
+CALI, Aug 27 — Salsa and paragliding may not seem unusual to many visitors to the Colombian city of Cali.
 But exotic dances and extreme sports are brand new thrills to blind tourists from around the world.

 Nearly 70 blind or partially-sighted visitors from Latin America and Europe came to the southwestern city last week in one of its first “blind tourism” expeditions.

-They tried salsa dancing while riding around town on a colourful local bus, clay modelling, rock climbing and even paragliding.
+They tried salsa dancing while riding around town on a colorful local bus, clay modeling, rock climbing and even paragliding.

 Technology specialist Pablo Lecuona, who is blind, launched the initiative in his native Argentina.